Gobustan District

 Gobustan District (Qobustan rayonu) is one of the 66 districts of Azerbaijan.
 It is located in the east of the country, in the Mountainous Shirvan Economic Region.
 The district borders the districts of Shamakhi, Khizi, Absheron, and Hajigabul.
 Its capital and largest city is Gobustan.
 As of 2020, the district had a population of 47,400.

 History

 The name "Gobustan" originated from the word "Gobu", which means "beam" in Azerbaijani.
 The district's administrative centre, Gobustan was known as Maraza until 2009.

-The territory of the district belonged to the neighbouring Shamakhi District from 1930 until 1943 and later again from 1960 until 1990 when it was re-established.
+The territory of the district belonged to the neighboring Shamakhi District from 1930 until 1943 and later again from 1960 until 1990, when it was re-established.

-The ancient dwellings used to be in the area of present Gobustan which date back to the Stone Age.
+The ancient dwellings used to be in the area of present-day Gobustan, which dates back to the Stone Age.

 Infrastructure

 There are six kindergartens in the region, and 30 general education schools.
 There are 23 cultural centers, 3 hospitals and medical enterprises, and 6 big and middle enterprises.